tu2-atmanand/obsidian-notes-explorer/README.md

 # Cards View (Beta)

-This is a plugin for Obsidian.md that displays all your notes as cards for better visual navigation and revision of the notes.
+This is a plugin for Obsidian.md that displays all your notes as cards for better visual navigation and revision of your notes.

 ![Thumbnail](./assets/Thumbnail2.png)